 The DACA program has allowed nearly 800,000 young people who came to the USA as children to stay legally.
 Here is the latest information about the DACA program and resources to help you apply for or renew DACA.

 NOTICE: On October 2, 2020, many immigration fees are increasing.
 Please check fees before sending in your application.

 In June 2020, the US Supreme Court ruled to save the Deferred Action for Childhood Arrivals program (DACA) after the US administration tried to close it.
 In July 2020, a US Department of Homeland Security (DHS) memo said it would not close DACA, but it would not allow any new applications.
 USCIS has published an official update about DACA.

 What does this mean?

-We will update this page as soon as there is more information.
-The Informed Immigrant website has more resources for DACA applicants and recipients about COVID-19 closures, renewals, and other updates.
+Informed Immigrant has resources for DACA applicants and recipients about COVID-19 closures, renewals, and other updates.